trang1618/tdapseudotime/readme.md

-An example workflow of package tdapseudotime
+An example workflow
 ================

+The {tdapseudotime} :package: contains functions to implement the temporal phenotyping via topological data analysis.

 You can install the development version of tdapseudotime from GitHub with remotes: